 Note: There are a number of missible secrets in this game.
 The spoiler minimal walkthrough on the walkthrough tab is recommended if you're the type that hates missing out on secrets and doesn't want to do a second playthrough.

-As of version 0.3.x there is currently about 180k words of content.
+There are about 280k words of content.
 Much less will be seen in any given playthrough due to dialogue choices and other branching options.

 Jake, a college student, is pulled to another world.
 I don't like giving spoilers much more than getting them, so play the game if you want to find out more.

 Fixed bug that was preventing end of content event from firing and looping back to an old event instead.